akashgmurthy/learn-express-mongoose/README.md

 Run the file "basics/server1.js" and answer the following questions:

 1. Identify the endpoint method in the code.
 Which phase of the event loop will the endpoint be scheduled to run?
+ - app.get .
+In the poll because it involved I/O operations
 2. What do you see when you render "http://localhost:3001/" in the browser?
+ - {"ping":"pong"}
 3. Try console logging req.body inside the endpoint’s handler?
 What do you see in the console?
 Why?
+ - Undefined, because no parameters are passed as the body

 Open the file "basics/server2.js" and answer the following: